 How to Properly Hook Up Your Conventional Trailer

-And Understanding Hitch Assembly Towing Capacity
+Understanding Hitch Assembly Towing Capacity

 Too often news reports describe some events as “accidents” when a conventional trailer becomes unhitched while in tow.
 Occasionally, the mishap results in needless serious injury or death.
 The majority of these incidents are human error and not an unpreventable mechanical failure.
 This short video describes the routine that everyone towing a conventional trailer needs to perform when hitching every time.